noname00-cli/pyanime/README.md

 # PyAnime

-A text-based application to browse and watch anime.
+A text-based application to browse and download anime.

 ## Installation and Usage